Multimodal Language and Graph Learning of Adsorption Configuration in Catalysis: Methods

 \subsection{EquiformerV2}

 The Equiformer is a GNN which is SE(3)/E(3)-equivariant, adeptly fusing the inductive biases of equivariance with the dynamic strengths of Transformers \cite{equiformer}.
-The Equiformer stands out by demonstrating that Transformers can, in fact, be effectively adapted to 3D atomistic graphs.
+The Equiformer stands out by demonstrating that Transformers can be effectively adapted to 3D atomistic graphs.
 This is achieved by two main factors.
-To begin, the Equiformer modifies the traditional Transformer by substituting SE(3)/E(3)-equivariant operations for the original operations.
+First, the Equiformer modifies the traditional Transformer by substituting SE(3)/E(3)-equivariant operations for the original operations.
 Second, the Equiformer model introduces equivariant graph attention, a novel attention mechanism.

 In the pretraining stage, we utilize the EquiformerV2 embedding for graph representation purposes due to its excellent performance in the OC20 dataset.
-The EquiformerV2, a refined version of the original Equiformer, brings to the table a host of enhancements.
+The EquiformerV2 \cite{equiformerv2}, a refined version of the original Equiformer, brings to the table a host of enhancements.
 These improvements encompass the replacement of SO(3) convolutions with eSCN convolutions, the introduction of attention re-normalization, the incorporation of separable S2 activation, and the application of separable layer normalization\cite{equiformerv2}.
 Such advancements have elevated the EquiformerV2, especially in the task of energy and force predictions on the OC20 dataset.
 The model demonstrates state-of-the-art accuracy in its performance, achieving an MAE of 0.22 eV for the S2EF task and 0.31 eV for the IS2RE task, outperforming other benchmarked models.